catly1/moefy/README.md

     return <label className="error hidden" id="email-error"></label>
 }
 ```
 This was challenging in that my first implementation involved deleting html elements and adding new ones whenever a new error shows up.
 The problem was that deleting elements relies on a parentnode/wrapper.
-When a user hits signup the page rerenders and the relationship between each tags are disrupted.
-This resulted in error messages accumulating and not getting remove.
+When a user hits signup, the page rerenders and the relationship between each tags are lost.
+This resulted in the accumulation of error message labels without them getting removed.

 The simpler way was just to edit an persistent element.
 An onBlur event listener updates the "validate" state accordingly and either removes the red borders/error messages or adds them.
-When a user ignores the errors and hits sign up anyway, these errors are replaced with errors coming from the database.
-It uses the same label containers and just replaces their text.
+When a user ignores the errors and hits sign up, these errors are replaced with errors coming from the database.
+It uses the same label containers and just repaints their text.

 ### Remember me